 Individuals who are people leaders or leaders of a project will ultimately produce results.
 One can only hope that the results are positive ones but even so, the key here is learning as to what the individual is or isn’t capable of accomplishing.

 Just because someone is in a leadership position, doesn’t necessarily mean they should be.
-More times than not, organizations place people in leadership level roles but sadly the individual is either not skilled for the job or has skills from within another company or culture that doesn’t transfer to the new role/company.
-Simply put, not all leaders are created equal.
 The key is to spot the ineffective leaders so you can course correct as soon as possible.
 Here are 8 things to take notice.

-- Lacks Performance: Nobody is perfect, but leaders (in any context) are held to certain measures which they are expected to fulfill.
-While past performance is not always a certain indicator of future events, but is something that should not be overlooked.
+Leaders are expected to fulfill certain measures.
+While past performance is not always a certain indicator of future events but is something that should not be overlooked.
 Someone who has consistently experienced success in leadership roles has a much better chance of success than someone who has not.
-It’s important to remember unproven leaders come with a high risk premium but that doesn’t mean they should be counted out.
+It’s important to remember unproven leaders come with a high-risk premium but that doesn’t mean they should be counted out.
 In fact, it may mean they will require more resources in supporting their development.

-- Lacks Commitment: Leaders should be fully committed to investing in those they lead.
+Leaders fully commit to investing in those they lead.
 This looks likes supporting their team, mentoring and coaching their team, and they truly care for their team which is visible by their people.
 A leader not fully invested in their team won’t have a team and will find themselves leading an army of one…themselves.

-- Lacks Accountability: Real leaders are accountable both in their actions and non-actions.
+Real leaders are accountable both in their actions and non-actions.
 They don’t blame others, don’t claim credit for the success of their team, and always accept responsibility for failures that occur on their watch.
 There isn’t too much grey area here.
 Successful leaders are accountable to their team.
-Bottom line – leaders not accountable to their people will eventually be held accountable by their people.
+Bottom line – leaders must be accountable to their people.
+If not, their people will hold them accountable.